practicalli/spacemacs/working-with-projects/layouts.md

 [Layouts](http://develop.spacemacs.org/doc/DOCUMENTATION.html#layouts-and-workspaces) provide an easy way to group buffers for a project or any arbitrary buffer grouping you wish.
 Workspaces define window arrangements within a particular layout.

+## Working with buffers in a layout
 `SPC b b` shows only the buffers for the current layout, making it easy to switch between them.  `SPC b B` will show all buffers.

+`SPC TAB` will toggle between the previous buffer and current buffer.
+Add `(spacemacs-layouts :variables spacemacs-layouts-restrict-spc-tab t)` to the `dotspacemacs-configuration-layers` in your `.spacemacs` file to enable.

+## Managing Layouts

 `SPC l` enters the layout transient state